Peer-reviewed veterinary case report

 Plain-English summary

-A 12-year-old spayed female Labrador retriever was brought to the vet because she was showing signs of brain problems.
-An MRI of her brain showed a large fluid-filled cyst in the front part of her brain, which was causing pressure and affecting her brain function.
-After about two weeks, she suddenly seemed much better, and a follow-up MRI a month later showed that the cyst had shrunk significantly.
-She lived for over a year before being put to sleep for unrelated reasons, and the cyst was later identified as a cystic meningioma, which is a type of brain tumor.
-This case is notable because it is the first time a significant reduction in this type of cyst has been reported in dogs.
+A 12-year-old spayed female Labrador retriever was brought in because she was showing signs of brain problems, like confusion and changes in behavior.
+An MRI showed a large cystic lesion in her brain, which was causing pressure and affecting her function.
+Miraculously, after about two weeks, she became more alert, and a follow-up MRI a month later showed that the cyst had shrunk significantly.
+She lived for over a year after this improvement before being euthanized for unrelated reasons, and the lesion was identified as a cystic meningioma (a type of brain tumor).

 Abstract